 Maximize natural features, siting, and climatic conditions

-Leverage my professional, academic, and industry networks to learn about new ideas and implement best practices.
+Leverage our professional, academic, and industry networks to learn about new ideas and implement best practices.

 The Challenge of Public Architecture